influxdata/docs-v2/content/chronograf/v1.10/_index.md

 * View currently-running queries and stop inefficient queries from overloading your system
 * Create, delete, and assign permissions to users (Chronograf supports [InfluxDB OSS](/{{< latest "influxdb" "v1" >}}/administration/authentication_and_authorization/#authorization) and InfluxDB Enterprise user management)

+### Query management

+* View a list of databases, queries and their status
+* Kill a query
+* Download a list of queries in your instance to a csv file

 ### Multi-organization and multi-user support